Baking Soda

 NaHCO3 + CH3COOH → CO2 + H2O + CH3COONa

 That's sodium bicarbonate plus acetic acid producing carbon dioxide, water, and sodium acetate.
-Even so, in practice, you see the bubbles — that's the CO2 escaping.
+In practice, you see the bubbles — that's the CO2 escaping.
 The other products stay behind, often as a harmless residue.

 Why It Matters / Why People Care

 This reaction isn't just a party trick.
+In cooking, it helps dough rise.
+Day to day, in cleaning, it dissolves gunk and deodorizes.
 It's a fundamental acid-base reaction that teaches us how substances interact.
-But in cooking, it helps dough rise.
-In cleaning, it dissolves gunk and deodorizes.
 In science education, it's a gateway to understanding chemical processes.

 But here's the rub: when people don't grasp the chemistry, they misuse these ingredients.
-They dump entire boxes of baking soda down drains hoping for miracles.
-Practically speaking, they expect explosions and get...
-They mix them in open containers and wonder why the fizz dies too fast. wet residue instead.
+Practically speaking, they dump entire boxes of baking soda down drains hoping for miracles.
+They mix them in open containers and wonder why the fizz dies too fast.
+They expect explosions and get... wet residue instead.

 Understanding the chemical formula isn't about memorizing symbols.
-How much vinegar do you need for a full reaction?
-It's about predicting outcomes.
-What happens if you heat the mixture?
+In practice, it's about predicting outcomes.
+That said, how much vinegar do you need for a full reaction?
+Think about it: what happens if you heat the mixture?
 Why does it work for some stains but not others?

 How It Works (or How to Do It)